wacncontent/CustomizeTool/output/articles/active-directory/active-directory-create-users.md

 To edit a user in the Azure Management Portal:

-1. Click **Active Directory**, and then click on the name of your organization’s directory.
+1. Click **Active Directory**, and then click on the name of your organization's directory.
 2. On the **Users** page, click on the display name of the user you want to edit.
 3. Complete your changes, and then click **Save**.

 ## Reset a user's password

-1. Click **Active Directory**, and then click on the name of your organization’s directory.
+1. Click **Active Directory**, and then click the name of your organization's directory.
 2. On the **Users** page, click on the display name of the user you want to edit.
 3. At the bottom of the portal, click **Reset Password**.
 4. In the reset password dialog, click **reset**.